Many of the visions we see when we meditate on the future are dark and scary. But dark and scary is not how the future usually turns out.

 Back to the question of whether the world will be as awful as our visions indicate.

-- Finally, I do not believe the future is cast in concrete.
+- The future is not cast in concrete.
 We are seeing an image of the future as it will be if current consciousness continues on the path it is on now.
 Seeing what lies ahead gives us a chance to change our direction.